SuperCowPowers/workbench/docs/cloudwatch/index.md

 Since many jobs are run nightly/often, the stream will also have a date on the end... `glue/my_job/2024_08_01_17_15`

 ### AWS CloudWatch made Easy
-!!!tip inline end "Easy Mode"
+!!!tip inline end "Logs in Easy Mode"
-    SageWorks has a nice command line tool to give

-In addition to traversing AWS consoles and searching for log entries, we have an easy to use script as part of SageWorks.
+    The SageWorks `cloud_watch` command line tool gives you access to important logs without the hassle.
+Automatic display of important event and the context around those events.

 ```
 pip install sageworks